Kerala backwaters: Pookode Lake

-Wayanad is home to one of the state's freshwater lakes - Pookode Lake.
+Wayanad is home to one of the state's freshwater lakes, Pookode Lake.
 It is also one of the 7 inland navigation backwaters in Kerala.
 Panamaram, the rivulet which ultimately becomes Kabani River, originates from the Pookode lake.
-It is spread across an area of 8.5 hectares and with a maximum depth of 6.5 metres.
+It is spread across an area of 8.5 hectares and has a maximum depth of 6.5 meters.

 Kannur

-Kavvayi backwater is a stunningly beautiful backwater destination tucked away near Payyannur in the district of Kannur.
-Kavvayi Backwaters form the biggest wetland in north Kerala.
-With its five rivers, the Kavvayi River, and its tributaries- Kankol, Vannathichal, Kuppithodu, and Kuniyan – flows together to form the Kavvayi kayal.
-Adorned with many small islands, a relaxing boat ride in these waters is the best way to enjoy the mesmerizing greenery of the surroundings.
+Kavvayi backwater is a backwater near Payyannur in the district of Kannur.
+Kavvayi Backwaters form the biggest wetland in north Kerala and is used for recreation.
+Five rivers, Kavvayi River and its tributaries- Kankol, Vannathichal, Kuppithodu, and Kuniyan – flow together to form the Kavvayi kayal, and there are many small islands.

 Kasargod

-Kasargod in north Kerala is a backwater destination, known for rice cultivation, coir processing and lovely landscape, it has the sea to the west and the Western Ghats to the north and east.
+Kasargod in north Kerala is a backwater destination, known for rice cultivation, coir processing, and lovely landscape.
+It has the sea to the west and the Western Ghats to the north and east.
 Cruise options are Chandragiri and Valiyaparamba near Kavvayi Backwater.
-Chandragiri has situated 4 km to the southeast of Kasargod town and takes tourists to the historic Chandragiri fort.
+Chandragiri is situated 4 km to the southeast of Kasargod town and takes tourists to the historic Chandragiri fort.
 Valiyaparamba is a scenic backwater stretch near Kasargod.
-Four rivers flow into the backwaters near Kasargod and there are many small islands along these backwater stretches, where birds can be seen.
+Four rivers flow into the backwaters near Kasargod, and there are many small islands along these backwater stretches, where birds can be seen.